Festify/fit-html/README.md

   </button>
 `;

-// The withStore mixin is only required for the root element of your
-// app.
-All other 💪-elements will get the redux store from that element.

-const TodosApp = withStore(connect(
+const TodosApp = connect(
   state => ({ todos: state }),
   { addTodo },
   render
-), store);

-customElements.define('todo-app', TodosApp);
+);

+// Define the custom element.
+//
+// The withStore mixin is only required for the root element of your
+// app.
+All other 💪-elements will get the redux store from that element. customElements.define('todo-app', withStore(TodosApp, store));
 ```

 `index.html`: